GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 |decryptionPvk|/etc/certs/passport-sp.key|Private key that will be used to attempt to decrypt any encrypted assertions received|
 |decryptionCert|/etc/certs/passport-sp.crt|Public certificate matching `decryptionPvk`|

-To be more precise, `decryptionPvk` and `decryptionCert` correspond to `Passport SP Decryption cert` and `Passport SP Decryption Private key` values found in the basic configuration.
+To be more precise, `decryptionPvk` and `decryptionCert` correspond to items `Passport SP Decryption cert` and `Passport SP Decryption Private key` found in the basic configuration page.
 In oxTrust visit `Passport` > `Basic Configuration` to see these values.

-In case you are interested in signing the authentication requests, you supply `privateCert` (a RSA-SHA1 PEM private key).
+In case you are interested in signing the authentication requests, you can supply `privateCert` (a RSA-SHA1 PEM private key).
 More details [here](https://github.com/bergie/passport-saml/#security-and-signatures).

 #### Cache Provider configuration